Which place is cheaper, San Diego or Saint Petersburg?

 In January, Saint Petersburg usually receives more rain than San Diego.
 Saint Petersburg gets 2.3 inches (59 mm) of rain, while San Diego receives 1.8 inches (46 mm) of rain each month for the winter.

 The spring brings many poeple to Saint Petersburg as well as San Diego.
+The beaches are the main draw to Saint Petersburg this time of year.
 Also, many travelers come to San Diego for the beaches, the activities around the city, and the natural beauty.

 In the spring, Saint Petersburg is a little warmer than San Diego.
-Typically, the spring temperatures in Saint Petersburg in April are around 73°F (23°C), and San Diego is about 62°F (17°C).
+Typically, the spring temperatures in Saint Petersburg in April average around 73°F (23°C), and San Diego averages at about 62°F (17°C).

 The sun comes out a lot this time of the year in San Diego.
 People are often attracted to the plentiful sunshine in Saint Petersburg this time of the year.
 In the spring, Saint Petersburg often gets more sunshine than San Diego.
 Saint Petersburg gets 299 hours of sunny skies this time of year, while San Diego receives 277 hours of full sun.